 The above decoding concepts should be integrated with spelling concepts, as decoding and spelling patterns reinforce each other.
-One of the most indicative characteristics of dyslexia (reading disabilities) is an inability to spell well.

 Fluent readers read quickly, accurately, and with appropriate intonation.
 The decoding process is so skilled and automatic—like the snap of a finger, 250 milliseconds from eye to production—that it often appears that individual letters or words are skipped.
 Research shows that is not the case.